 See also: Wikipedia:Citing sources

-When ref tags are used, a footnote list must be added, and this is usually placed in the References section, near the end of the article in the standard appendices and footers.
+When ref tags are used, a footnote list must be added, and is usually placed in the Notes and References section near the end of the article in the standard appendices and footers.

 Exceptions: Ref tags are placed before dashes, not after.
 Where a footnote applies only to material within parentheses, the ref tags belong just before the closing parenthesis.